How will smart price tags technology change your supermarket?

 Internet of Things (IoT) sensors have many potential uses in supermarkets, among which temperature control is the most basic.
 Internet of Things sensors can detect temperatures in refrigerators and boxes to make sure they are correct, lest fluctuations destroy all ice cream or make all meat sales dangerous.
 The Internet of Things can also collect data from smart shelves and transmit it to storage partners for analysis.
 This technology can help supermarkets understand which products are attractive to consumers and how stores arrange display.

-Smart price tags will change the way you shop in the future.
+Electronic shelf labels will change the way you shop in the future.
 From digital displays showing real-time price changes to ads linking to shopping lists, you can expect this technology to become more personalized.

 - Fast Quote